apache/dolphinscheduler/docs/docs/en/contribute/join/e2e-guide.md

 ### How to submit a Pull Request?

 Participation in the open source community can take many forms, including issue, pull request and translation.
-To participate in the E2E testing process, contributors are first required to understand the simple process of submitting a pull request, see: [Pull Request](./pull-request.md).
+To participate in the E2E testing workflow, contributors are first required to understand the simple workflow of submitting a pull request, see: [Pull Request](./pull-request.md).